 - The frequency of clean up is once during the spring, once during the summer and once during the fall.

-- Pergola Committee/ Garden Club - Riverside Lions Park - Pergola Area
+- Riverside Lions Park - Northfield Garden Club

 - Central Park - Friends of Central Park

-- River Portion of Sechler Park - Cannon River Offroad Cycle and Trails (CROCT)
+- Sechler Park (River Portion) - Cannon River Offroad Cycle and Trails (CROCT)